Neil Portnow: Early career and education

-Portnow grew up in Great Neck, New York, to Bessie Portnow (1916-1989) and Felix Portnow (1917-2001).
-Portnow is Jewish.
-He has an older brother, Julius Portnow.
+Portnow grew up in Great Neck, New York.
 He played the bass guitar in a high school rock band, The Savages, who released a 45 rpm record "Cheating on me"/"Best thing you ever had" on Red Fox Records.
 The record did not achieve serious commercial success, but was included in a compilation of garage bands.

 Portnow graduated from The George Washington University in 1971, where he served as president of the GW Student Association.

 Later in 1971, he formed his own firm, Portnow-Miller Company, Inc., where he served as president.
 His client list included RCA Records, The Entertainment Company, Babylon Records, and Playboy Records.
 Portnow's services incorporated radio promotion, marketing and creative services, music publishing, and record production.

 The Screen Gems Publishing Group, later acquired by EMI, named him manager of talent acquisitions and development in 1972.
 He established the record production division for the company, working with producers, arrangers, musicians, and songs from writer/artists including Fleetwood Mac, Carole King, Melissa Manchester, and Cat Stevens.
 Portnow also negotiated domestic and international agreements in both the recording and music publishing areas.

 A staff producer for RCA Records, Portnow was promoted to the post of executive producer in 1977.
 He was transferred from New York to West Coast operations in the newly created position of division vice president, artist and repertoire.
 He was responsible for negotiations that included a distribution arrangement for Elton John's Rocket Records.